sagemath/trac_to_gh/Issue 6361.md

 # Issue 6361: elliptic curves -- easy to fix mistake in docs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6361

 Original creator: was